OnePunchMonk/RoamRadar/README.md

 - **User Management:** Manages user signup and login through Heroku-deployed APIs.
 - **Itinerary Management:** Allows users to fetch, add, and store itineraries dynamically.

+### Note:
+-** Incase you intend to test the website
+1)Click on Create a Plan Now!
+2) Sign up with a valid email id
+3) You'll be able to access the itinerary generator page